Purposes for collection

-We take steps to protect the personal information we hold against loss, unauthorised access, use, modification or disclosure, and against other misuse.
-These steps include password protection and access privileges for accessing our IT systems, securing paper files in locked cabinets and physical access restrictions.
+We take steps to protect the personal information we hold against loss, unauthorised access, use, modification or disclosure, and other misuse.
+These steps include password protection and access privileges for accessing our IT systems, securing paper files in locked cabinets, and physical access restrictions.

 When no longer required, personal information is destroyed in a secure manner after it has met the destruction date identified in a records authority issued by the National Archives of Australia.

 When you browse our website, our service provider logs the following information for statistical purposes – your server address, top level domain name (for example, .com, .gov, .au, .uk), the date and time of your visit, the pages accessed, documents downloaded, the previous site visited, and the type of browser used.

 We do not identify users or their browsing activities except, in the event of an investigation, where a law enforcement agency may be entitled to inspect the service provider's logs.

 If you make a payment by credit card online, we will collect information such as your email address, name and credit card details to enable us to process your payment and provide you with a payment receipt.